Skip to content

 Tools for Setting Stones on Watches and Jigs used in our workshop:

-• Swiss shellac or "Thermo-Loc" GRS holding compound — Watch cases are set into a Swiss shellac (for old-school setters) or "Thermo-Loc" GRS holding compound that is used to secure watch items for more stability when setting.
-The watch case parts are held by this setter vice that engravers use to maintain stability.
-This Round GRS can be turned to many angles.
+• Swiss shellac or "Thermo-Loc" GRS holding compound — Watch cases are set into a Swiss shellac or "Thermo-Loc" GRS holding compound that is used to secure watch items for more stability when setting.

 • Various jigs — Various jigs are used for holding pieces, which can also be rotated to many angles for optimal working positions.